Uncle Boonmee Who Can Recall His Past Lives: Plot

 In a grassy area, a water buffalo breaks free from a rope tethering it to a tree.
 It wanders into a forest, where it is spotted by a man holding a sickle.
 The man begins to lead it somewhere, while a silhouette with red glowing eyes watches.

 Boonmee lives in a house on a farm with his sister-in-law Jen and his nephew Tong.
-Boonmee is suffering from a failing kidney; his Laotian assistant Jaai administers dialysis treatments to him.
+Boonmee is suffering from a failing kidney; his Laotian assistant Jaai administers peritoneal dialysis treatments to him.
 One night, while Boonmee, Jen and Tong are eating dinner together, the ghost of Boonmee's wife Huay appears.
 Huay, who died over a decade ago, says that she heard Jen and Boonmee's prayers for her, and is aware of Boonmee's poor health.
 A hairy, red-eyed figure joins them, and is revealed to be Boonmee's long-lost son Boonsong.
 Boonsong, who practiced photography, had disappeared some years after Huay died.
 Boonsong was searching for a creature—whom he calls a "Monkey Ghost"—that he had captured in one of his photos.
 He says that he mated with a Monkey Ghost, causing his hair to grow longer and his pupils to dilate, and that, after meeting his mate, he forgot "the old world".

 During the day, on the farm with Jen, Boonmee asserts that his illness is a result of karma.
 He claims that it was caused by his killing of communists while serving in the military, and his killing of bugs on the farm.